kanik0/coinbasefs/README.md

 easy_install coinbase
 ```

-- Edit the script: complete the configuration by putting you api keys in `apy_key` and `api_secret` values inside the script.
+- Edit the script: complete the configuration by putting your api keys in `apy_key` and `api_secret` values inside the script.

 - Now you are ready to go.
 Run the program with `python coinbasefs.py`:
 ```bash